How we tested

 Task performance aside, a few factors made certain peels easier to use than others.
 While the conventional metal, wood, and composite peels could be used right out of the box, the two Super Peels were a bit trickier to set up and use.
 It was a little fussy to clip the conveyor belts together and get the tension just right, and it took a few attempts to figure out exactly where to position the peels when unloading.
 And because the conveyor belt must be deployed manually, you end up sliding your hand toward the very back of the hot oven, running the risk of roasting a knuckle or two in the process if you move slowly.
 With practice, however, this is less of an issue.

 Which peel should you buy?
-While it has a bit of a learning curve, we still think the EXO Polymer Sealed Super Peel ($54.95) is the best peel for most people.
+It depends.
+While it has a bit of a learning curve, we still think that the EXO Polymer Sealed Super Peel is the best overall peel for most people.
 It excels at the riskiest task a peel performs—unloading delicate doughs without deforming them—and does a decent job of removing the finished baked goods, too.
-For half the price, the Pizzacraft 14” Wood Pizza Peel ($27.31) is our Best Buy.
-It unloads raw dough almost as well as our winner does, and it’s a good choice if you don’t mind using tongs to rotate half-baked pizzas and coax finished goods back onto its blade.
+But it’s pricey, and some folks find it a bit finicky to use.
+If you’d like to save a little money, you might consider going with our favorite wood peel, the New Star Foodservice 50295 Restaurant-Grade Wooden Pizza Peel, 16" L x 14" W. It unloads raw dough almost as well as our winner does, and it’s a good choice if you don’t mind using tongs to rotate half-baked pizzas and coax finished goods back onto its blade.
+Alternatively, you could purchase our favorite metal peel, the American Metalcraft Pizza Peel 2814, which does a great job of rotating and removing baked goods.
+Because raw dough can stick to metal, you’ll need to build your pizza or shape your bread on parchment paper to ensure that you’re able to unload it easily.
+One final tip?
+If you have the storage space, you might prefer to do as professional bakers do and buy two peels—a wood one for unloading dough and a metal one for rotating and removing.
+That way, you have the best tool for each task.

 Unloading: We evaluated the peels on how easily they unloaded raw dough onto the baking stone.